-Although they may look like fruit on oak trees, the small round galls that can be found are not actually grown by the tree.
+Although they may look like fruit on oak trees, the small round galls that can be found are not grown by the tree.

-When looking at an oak tree with small round balls hanging on the branches, you may have noticed it, much like acorns.
-These balls are known as galls and are not actually fruits.
+When looking at an oak tree with tiny round balls hanging on the branches, you may have noticed it, much like acorns.
+These balls are known as galls and are not fruits.

-Galls are caused by parasitic insects and are actually growths.
-There are many species of gall wasps in North America that need oak trees.
+Galls are caused by parasitic insects and are growths.
+Many species of gall wasps in North America need oak trees.

 Each species of gall wasp produces a different type of oak gall.
-Different types of gall look distinct and can be found in different parts of the tree.
+Other types of gall look distinct and can be found in other tree parts.

-Hard galls can be found on the twigs, with galls with colors of red, brown, green, or white on the leaves, and currant galls on the catkins.
-Galls change color from green to reddish during summer and then darker brown or black in the cold, winter season.
+Hard galls can be found on the twigs, with galls with colors of red, brown, green, or white on the leaves and currant galls on the catkins.
+Galls change color from green to reddish during summer and darker brown or black in the cold winter.

 How Do Galls Grow?

-The species of wasp depends on where the female lays her eggs.
+The species of a wasp depends on where the female lays her eggs.
 When they lay their eggs, they also leave a substance similar to the tree’s growth hormone.

 This substance allows the plant cells to multiply.
 The eggs grow inside the gall, developing into grubs.
-As the gall gets bigger, so do the grubs inside, with each grub living in a separate chamber.
-Marble galls only contain one larva in a central chamber.
+As the gall gets bigger, so does the food inside, each in a separate chamber.
+Marble galls only contain one larva in a central room.

 Two Life Cycles

 The female wasps burrow into the tree’s fine roots to lay their eggs once they have finished mating in summer.
 The larvae then grow inside the root galls but do not mature until the following year in autumn or winter.

 The young then come out of the gall between November and January.
 The young are always born female and then lay their eggs in the buds of the oak.
 The eggs do not need a male to fertilize them and hatch on the oak tree’s twigs.